nanosoftonline/flutter-mvvm/README.md

 At times, you might develop an application that primarily interacts with a service, in containing minimal business logic within the app.
 In such scenarios, a complex multi-layered structure isn't necessary, but a solution that remains testable is still crucial.

-In this blog post, we'll explore implementing a FDD(Feaure Driven Development) MVVM in Flutter, focusing specifically on interacting with a JSON API.
+In this blog post, we'll explore implementing a FDD(Feaure Driven Development) MVVM Flutter app, focusing specifically on interacting with a JSON API.

 ### Feature Driven Development